 Blair continued to race following her Olympic victories, setting a record in 1994 with a 38.99-second finish in the 500 meters, and finishing with a personal best time of 1:18.05 in the 1,000 meters in 1995.

 In 2004, Blair was inducted into the United States Olympic Hall of Fame.
-At the time, she was renowned as the most decorated American athlete in Winter Olympic history; Apolo Ohno succeeded Blair as the most decorated U.S. Winter Olympian when he finished third in the 1,000 meter men's short track speed skating event at the 2010 Winter Games in Vancouver, taking his seventh career Olympic medal, a bronze.
+At the time, she was renowned as the most decorated American athlete in Winter Olympic history.
+(Apolo Ohno succeeded Blair as the most decorated U.S. Winter Olympian when he won his eighth medal at the 2010 Winter Games in Vancouver.)